wstlima/RealtimeVoiceChat/README.md

     python server.py
     ```

+**Important:** All interaction with the backend happens over a WebSocket at `/ws`.
+Traditional REST endpoints such as `/api/chat` are not implemented; HTTP requests to them will return a message directing you to the WebSocket route.

 **Accessing the Client (Both Methods):**

 1. Open your web browser to `http://localhost:8000` (or your server's IP if running remotely/in Docker on another machine).